siriusctrl/UniPublic/COMP90024 CCC/Note/Week6.md

 | :----------------------------------------------------------: | ------------------------------------------------------------ |
 | Centered around resources, and the way they can be manipulated (added, deleted, etc.) remotely | Built upon the Remote Procedure Call(RPC) paradigm (a language independent function call that spans another system) |
 | Actually ReST is more of a style to use HTTP than a separate protocol | While SOAP/WS is a stack of protocols that covers every aspect of using a remote service, from service discovery, to service description, to the actual request/response.
 Can use HTTP or other protocols. |

+### Past Exam

+- [2013 Q4] A) Compare and contrast Representational State Transfer (ReST) based web services and Simple Object Access Protocol (SOAP)-based web services for implementing service-oriented architectures(SoA).
+[8]
+  - They are different flavors of web services
+  - Complexity of SOAP
+    - Have <u>namespace</u> and <u>standardization</u> around us to do with the operation names of parameters
+    - SOAP uses WSDL which is an XML-based interface description language that describes the functionality offered by a web service.
+WSDL provides a machine-readable description of how the service can be called, what parameters it expects, and what results/data structures are.
+    - While ReST doesn't deal with complex WSDL.
+You can mix/match service models
+    - While ReST has no need to understand what methods mean.
+There is a very small subset of methods that are available in operation where you can do PUT, POST, GET, etc. This very limited vocabulary can greatly simplify understanding from developers who are implementing system to make client to interact with it.
+    - Too much standards compared to ReST
+  - SOAP is built upon the RPC while ReST is centered around resources, and the way they can be manipulated (add, delete, etc) remotely.